mendix/docs/content/howto7/extensibility/charts-basic-rest.md

 * Install the latest Mendix desktop modeler
 * Create a project
-* Import the latest [Charts Widgets](/appstore/widgets/charts) from the Mendix App Store
+* Import the latest [Charts Widgets](/appstore/widgets/charts) from the Mendix Marketplace

 ## 3 Setting up Data to be Exposed by a REST Endpoint